lukegordoncunningham/scaffold/README.md

 # Scaffold (npx @lukecunningham/scaffold)

-Scaffold is a Node.js CLI (published on npm) that automates creating and configuring GitHub repositories from simple YAML “recipes.”
-You can combine multiple recipes, seed from a local folder or template repo, set up branches and protection rules, wire in secrets, and even bootstrap a new Projen-powered project—all with one command.
+Scaffold is a simple Node.js CLI  that combines the GitHub CLI with Projen for one-click repo and project creation with CI/CD via simple YAML configs.

 ---